realA10001986/Remote/README.md

 Selects the current music folder, can be 0 through 9.

 This can also be set/changed through a TCD keypad via BTTFN (7050 - 7059).
 Such a change will be saved immediately.

-##### &#9193; Shuffle at startup

-When checked, songs are shuffled when the device is booted.
-When unchecked, songs will be played in order.

-Shuffle mode can be changed at any time through the Remote's ["RESET" button](#buttons-oo-and-reset) or via TCD (7222/7555); however, a change through button or TCD is not saved.

 #### <ins>Settings for BTTFN communication</ins>